-There’s no single answer to whether ivy plants like full sun.
-Different ivy species have different sun tolerances.
-Sun-loving varieties thrive in full sun to partial shade.
-Shade-loving types thrive in dappled to deep shade.
+There’s no single answer to whether ivy plants like full sun since different ivy species have different sun tolerances.
+Sun-loving varieties thrive in full sun to partial shade; shade-loving types thrive in dappled to deep shade.

-Where to Plant
+Where to Plant Ivy Plants

 Ivy prefers moist but well-drained soil rich in organic matter, such as is found on the forest floor.
 Ivy plants don't like standing water.
 As a landscape plant, ivy does well on steep or shaded banks and areas under trees that are too shady for grass.
 It also does well as an underplanting between shrubs.

 Propagation and Planting

 You also can spread ivy by putting a growing vine tip several inches in the ground and covering with soil.
 The tip will sprout roots and grow into a new vine.
 Space plants about a foot or two apart for fast coverage.
 There are ivy varieties that are winter hardy in most of the U.S. snowbelt states.

 In areas with mild winters, any ivy can become an invasive weed if not kept in check.
 The edges of your ivy patches need to be trimmed back two or three times a year.
 If the ground cover has gotten thicker than you want, use a hedge trimmer to cut it back down.
 This is best done in spring so new growth will quickly cover bald spots.
 Keeping ivy trimmed also will deter problems from slugs, snails, rodents and fungal diseases.